peter88213/aeon2yw/docs/usage.md

 For existing timelines you have two choices:

-1. Add or rename the required entities and event properties in the Timeline settings.
+- Option 1: Add or rename the required entities and event properties in the Timeline settings.
-2. Customize the *aeon2yw* configuration to fit your timeline.
+- Option 2: Customize the *aeon2yw* configuration to fit your timeline (see below).

 ## csv export from Aeon Timeline 2